Detection of HI filament: Pair Stacking vs. Filament Stacking: Results

-The impact of halos with masses $M_h \geq 10^{15} \ \mathrm{M_\odot/h}$ on the stacking results is minimal, likely due to their low number density.
-A decrease in stacked column density is observed when massive sparse distribution.
-Excluding halos with masses $M_h \geq 10^{14} \ \mathrm{M_\odot/h}$ reduces the stacked column density, as these massive halos contribute about 1/8 of the total column density and 1/4 of the filament signal.
-Halos within the mass range of $M_h = 10^{11-14} \ \mathrm{M_\odot/h}$ provide 3/4 of the total column density.
-When halos with masses equal to or greater than $M_h \geq 10^{13} \ \mathrm{M_\odot/h}$ are masked, the filament signal decreases to approximately $\sim 10^{16} \mathrm{cm^{-2}}$, which is less than half of the unmasked level.
-Further masking of halos with $M_h \geq 10^{12} \ \mathrm{M_\odot/h}$ lowers the filament signal to under $2\times 10^{15} \mathrm{cm^{-2}}$, representing a tenfold reduction from its unmasked level.
-Finally, the filament signal disappears entirely when excluding halos with $M_h \geq 10^{11} \ \mathrm{M_\odot/h}$.
-Overall, detecting the HI signal within filaments in the stacked analyses of all pair samples is challenging.
+We first estimate the contamination from massive haloes using a masking procedure (see Section~\ref{subsec:mask}).
+Figure~\ref{fig:Pstack} shows the relationship between column density and the lower halo mass limit used for masking.
+The solid curves represent the column density stacked across all pairs, while the blue and red curves denote the total column density and the residual filament signal, respectively.
+The impact of halos with masses $M_h \geq 10^{15}~\msunh$ on the stacking results is negligible, due to their low number density.
+A noticeable decrease in the stacked column density is observed when progressively masking lower-mass haloes, reflecting their higher abundance.
+Excluding cluster-size halos with masses $M_h \geq 10^{14}~\msunh$ reduces the stacked column density; the average total column density decreases to $90\%$ ($1.63\times 10^{17}~\mathrm{cm^{-2}}$), while the filament signal decreases to $81\%$ ($1.61\times 10^{16}~\mathrm{cm^{-2}}$).
+Masking halos within the mass range of $M_h = 10^{11\text{--}14}~\msunh$ further reduces the total column density to $9\%$ ($1.58\times 10^{16}~\mathrm{cm^{-2}}$).
+When group-size halos with $M_h \geq 10^{13}~\msunh$ are masked, the filament signal decreases to $56\%$ ($1.11\times10^{16} \mathrm{cm^{-2}}$) of the unmasked level.
+Further masking of MW-size halos with $M_h \geq 10^{12}~\msunh$ lowers the filament signal to $27\%$ ($5.31\times 10^{15}~\mathrm{cm^{-2}}$).
+Finally, the filament signal drops below $10^{15}~\mathrm{cm^{-2}}$ ($\sim5\%$) when excluding halos with $M_h \geq 10^{11}~\msunh$.
+Overall, these results indicate that detecting the IGM \hi~signal within filaments in the stacked analyses of all pair samples is highly challenging due to substantial halo contamination.

-Not all pairs in the stacking process improve the filament signal's signal-to-noise ratio.
-Pairs connected over voids, rather than over filaments, can actually diminish the signal.
-By selecting a subset of galaxy pairs carefully, one can reduce those linked to voids and thus enhance the stacked filament signal.
-Furthermore, it is also important to be cautious to avoid more contamination from halos, as choosing more pairs from dense regions can lead to this issue.
-Additionally, selecting fewer pairs might result in increased noise in actual observations.
-If the selection does not substantially improve the true filament signal, it could negatively affect the signal-to-noise ratio.
-Therefore, it is crucial to evaluate whether the filament signals can be reinforced to select certain subgroups from all pairs.
+Regarding the other issue of S/N degradation associated with void-related pairs, we attempt to reduce their fraction by carefully selecting subsets of galaxy pairs, thereby enhance the stacked filament signal.
+However, it is also important to control for halo contamination, as preferentially selecting pairs in dense environments can increase the contribution from massive haloes.
+Moreover, selecting too few pairs may increase statistical noise in actual observations.
+If the selection does not significantly boost the intrinsic filament signal, the net effect may still be a degradation of the S/N. Therefore, it is essential to assess whether the filament signal can be sufficiently enhanced when selecting specific subsets of galaxy pairs.